komejo/setviewport/README.md

 Insert the viewport.js code in the document `head`, preferably at the earliest point after the opening `<head>` tag.
 Find the `window.triggerWidth;` global and set it to the width (in pixels) that you want the viewport tag to render.

-[See live example](http://komejo.com/setviewport/example.html) This is a clone of the code in [example.html](https://github.com/komejo/setviewport/blob/master/example.html)
+[See live example](http://komejo.com/setviewport/example.html) This is a same code as [example.html](https://github.com/komejo/setviewport/blob/master/example.html)

 600 (pixels) is the default.